RiiConnect24/Wii-Guide/_pages/Hardmod-Downgrade.md

 ##### Section II - Exploit verification

-1. Copy and merge the `3ds` folder from the 3DSident zip to your device's SD card
+1. Copy and merge the `3ds` folder from the 3DSident `.zip` to your device's SD card
 2. Reinsert your SD card into your 3DS
 3. Use [Homebrew Launcher (No Browser)](homebrew-launcher-(no-browser)) to launch the homebrew launcher on the device
 4. Launch 3DSident